 Coder is deployed on Kubernetes and includes the following components:

-- coderd: the central authority; provides authentication and supports the Dashboard and an API which you can use to create and interact with Workspaces
+- Manager: the central authority; provides authentication and supports the Dashboard and an API which you can use to create and interact with Workspaces

 - PostgreSQL: data storage for session tokens, workspace information, etc.

 Each component runs in its own Kubernetes pod.

 Coder deploys an NGINX Kubernetes ingress controller to allocate and route requests to the appropriate service.
 You can disable this controller in the helm chart if you use your ingress or gateway.

 The following is a table of the listening ports associated with Coder resources in the cluster.
 The environment ports are:

 - envagent (used for shell sessions):